Meet the team

 The members of the project team are volunteering their time and talents.
 All proceeds from book sales will go to Mayada, her family, and to the Refugee Relief Fund of Rutgers Presbyterian Church in New York City.
 Rutgers Presbyterian Church is a co-sponsor of Mayada’s family, and its Refugee Relief Fund provides support to refugees in the U.S. and overseas.
 Learn more here.

 Mayada is from Syria.
-In 2016 she came to the United States from Jordan with her husband and four children under the Refugee Admissions Program of the U.S. government.
-She is helping her family build a new life by cooking for hundreds of people who have attended her sold out “Dinners with Mayada and Friends” in New York City.
+In 2016, she came to the United States from Jordan with her husband and four children under the Refugee Admissions Program of the US government.
+She is helping her family build a new life by cooking for the hundreds of people who attend her sold-out “Dinners with Mayada and Friends” in New York City.
 She lives in New Jersey.

 Hiroko is publisher of Lake Isle Press.
 Established in 1990, Lake Isle Press publishes quality nonfiction, specializing in cooking, health, and art-related titles.
 Lake Isle Press has produced best-selling titles, including several modern classics.
 Learn more here.

-Beth was a production editor at Farrar, Straus & Giroux and an editor at the Metropolitan Museum where she worked on publications and gallery texts.
-She is now at editor at David Zwirner Books.
+Elizabeth was a production editor at Farrar, Straus & Giroux and an editor at the Metropolitan Museum, where she worked on publications and gallery texts.
+She is now a project editor at David Zwirner Books.

 Liz is a New York City–based culinary, lifestyle, and portrait photographer.
 She shoots for a range of clients and works in-house with Union Square Hospitality Group.
 In 2016, she was nominated for the Taste Talks Food & Drink Award for Best Photographer.
 See more of Liz's work here.